 All that time I was also involved deeply with the world of photography, an involvement that began during my student days at Columbia.
 In 1984 I discovered my photographic calling when I purchased a large format camera and began to focus on architecture-based images.
 I see myself working in the spirit of Eugene Atget who, before World War One, photographed the Paris that was already old when he was young.
 A lot of my work has been documentation of the industrial and commercial built environment in Toronto, Montreal, and other cities, particularly photography of brick buildings of the late 19th and early 20th century, small business and commercial store fronts, institutional and vernacular architecture, and churches and synagogues.
 As I moved exclusively into colour work in the nineties, I began also to feel the influence of the painter, Edward Hopper, with his beautiful renderings of nineteenth century urban structures in clear, raking, morning and evening light.
 He painted the city the way I experienced it for the first time as a child in the downtown streets of Montreal, the way I wanted to capture it on film.

 While my main photographic vocation has been depiction of the urban environment in Canada and abroad, other subjects have also drawn my attention.
 For years, I spent many weeks of spring and fall making images of the park-like setting of Toronto’s Mount Pleasant Cemetery, which is also a major city arboretum.
 Since 1998 I have documented the Klezmer (Yiddish music) revival, making portraits of the great singers and musicians and their students at the annual KlezKanada festival north of Montreal and at the Ashkenaz festival in Toronto and elsewhere.
-Another major project, which began after I started shooting a film about the Lodz Ghetto in 2007, has been the photography of Jewish cemeteries and other Jewish historic sites in Poland.
+Another major project, which began after I started shooting a film about the Lodz Ghetto in 2007, has been the photography of Jewish cemeteries and other Jewish historical sites in Poland and, more recently, western Ukraine.
 The major cemeteries there are certainly the largest and perhaps most significant repositories of material culture of Jewish life in Europe, nearly ended by the Holocaust.

 I continue to love the activity of making photographs and these various engagements make every day of photography a creative adventure.